 “Joe managed to get a bottle of champagne and we sat in the mini-bus ready to leave.
 Joe decided to pour the champagne over my head, which in turn soaked into my sunburn.
 This was so painful that I jumped up and put a hole in the mini-bus roof.

 “It might not sound funny now but we laughed for hours – even with a thumping headache!”

 JOE’S 64th BIRTHDAY BASH…

-2004 saw another birthday racked up for our Joe, and another ear-bashing for his tolerant neighbours, and in his words – “still alive…had another birthday (would you believe?)
+2004 saw another birthday for our Joe, and another ear-bashing for his tolerant neighbours.
+In his words – “still alive…had another birthday (would you believe?)

 “It’s a pretty good musical life I’ve had, a lot of experience meeting people”…Joe Rush.